srajma/xatra/README.md

 # With show_label: label appears on the river, rotated to match the river direction
 map.River(label="Yamuna", value=naturalearth("1159122644"), show_label=True)

+# Multiple labels: useful for long rivers
+map.River(label="Nile", value=naturalearth("1159122999"), show_label=True, n_labels=5)

 map.show()
 ```

 **River Label Algorithm:** For rivers with complex geometries (including MultiLineString with potentially disconnected segments):
-1. Calculates the center of the river's bounding box (min/max lat/lon)
+1. For each label position `k/(n+1)`, interpolates within the river's bounding box
-2. Finds the nearest point on any of the river's line segments to that bounding box center
+2. Finds the nearest point on any of the river's line segments to that interpolated position
 3. Places the label at that nearest point
 4. Estimates the label length and finds points at that distance on either side along the river
 5. Calculates rotation angle between those distant points (for smooth angle on curvy rivers)
-6. Translates the label 16px perpendicular to the river for better visibility
+6. Translates the label 12px perpendicular to the river for better visibility

-This approach is simple, efficient, and works robustly for any river geometry structure, placing the label at a geographically central location on the actual river course.
+This approach is simple, efficient, and works robustly for any river geometry structure, placing labels at geographically distributed locations on the actual river course.

+**Multiple Labels:** The `n_labels` parameter works the same as for paths, distributing labels evenly across the river's bounding box:
+- `n_labels=1` (default): One label near the center of the bounding box
+- `n_labels=3`: Three labels distributed across the river extent
+- `n_labels=5`: Five labels for very long rivers like the Nile or Ganges

 **Styling Labels:**